 However, with the accessibility of technology in schools, robots in class, administrative work has remarkably become well-organized and time conscious.
 The task of carrying a massive set of books to class has now become less of a burden for teachers.

 They can quote their references online and project tutorials on screens for their students.
 Technology cannot however completely wipe out the sentimental value of hard books and the role it continues to play in fostering a good reading culture.

 Teachers can facilitate communication with their colleagues from different schools through online conferencing, undergo training, share research findings, and share student’s progress on mobile phones with their parents.

-This type of communication would require strong cellular signals that is magnified by a Power Max Booster, which is an amplified version of a Triband signal booster only workable for small properties.
+This type of communication would require strong cellular signals that are magnified by a Power Max Booster, which is an amplified version of a Triband signal booster only workable for small properties.

 Learning can be fun when students participate in an educational tech game with questions that teachers can create to teach a particular subject.